For Employees and Students

 It is not permissible to use a UT Tyler recognized profile for your own commercial gain or for communications or activities that are purely personal in nature.

 All students are bound by the UT Tyler Student Code of Conduct.

-Students are to refrain from using the UT Tyler wordmark, UT Tyler logo or Patriots logo as your accounts profile/avitar image.
+Students are to refrain from using the UT Tyler wordmark, UT Tyler logo or Patriots logo as your accounts profile/avatar image.
 UT Tyler is required by the UT System to control all commercial uses of our trademark.
-For additional information, see UT Tyler brand identity information.
+For additional information, see UT Tyler brand information.